Skip main navigation

 Interest Rate on Delinquent UI Taxes

-The interest rate on delinquent UI tax payments may be changing for 2024.
+The interest rate on delinquent UI tax payments is subject to change based on the U.S. prime rate.
 Wisconsin Statute s.
-108.22(1)(a) provides the annualized interest rate charged on delinquent UI taxes is the greater of 9 percent (0.75 percent monthly) or 2 percent more than the prime rate as published in the Wall Street Journal as of September 30 of the preceding year.
+108.22(1)(a) requires the annualized interest rate charged on delinquent UI taxes to be the greater of 9% (0.75% monthly) or 2% more than the prime rate as published in the Wall Street Journal as of September 30 of the preceding year.

-The current prime rate is 8.5 percent: www.wsj.com/market-data/bonds/moneyrates.
-If this prime rate holds until the end of September, the new annualized interest rate effective January 1, 2024, would be 10.50 percent.
-This new rate would be applied to interest assessed for months going forward.
+The current prime rate is 8.5% per www.wsj.com/market-data/bonds/moneyrates.
+If this prime rate holds until the end of September 2024, the annualized interest rate effective January 1, 2025, would stay at 10.5% (the 10.5% rate first went into effect on January 1, 2024).
+This rate would continue to be applied to interest assessed for months going forward.

-Watch this site dwd.wisconsin.gov/uitax/interestrate for any changes to the interest rate on delinquent UI tax payments.
+Any future changes to the interest rate on delinquent UI tax payments will be posted to this site: dwd.wisconsin.gov/uitax/interestrate

 Labor Law Training